 Lead Generation on LinkedIn

-Here’s how to reach out to the ultimate decision makers on LinkedIn:
+Here’s how to connect with the ultimate decision makers on LinkedIn:

 - Search for connections and request an introduction.
 LinkedIn’s connection hierarchy helps keep the platform exclusive and professional.
 Find a common connection between you and the profile you want to connect with, and request an introduction.